Get The Top News In Search

 Google was granted a continuation version of their patent about place names and fact repositories this week.
-A continuation patent is an updated patent that uses the original filing date of the patent being continued, and usually contains the same of extremely similar description text and images, but has updated claims.
-If we look at the original patent filed in 2007, and the continuation patent which was filed in 2012, we can see that the claims have been changed from the earlier patent to this newer and recently granted patent.
+A continuation patent is an updated patent that uses the original filing date of the patent being continued and usually contains the same extremely similar description text and images but has updated claims.
+If we look at the original patent filed in 2007 and the continuation patent which was filed in 2012, we can see that the claims have been changed from the earlier patent to this newer and recently granted patent.

 One of the concerns that seem to have played an important role in the first version of the patent was in getting facts about place names correct.
 The patent tells us about this concern:

-Place names extracted from different sources have a variety of formats and may contain typographical errors, omissions, or unclear language.
-There may also be ambiguity as to whether a word represents a place name and whether different place names represent the same location.
+Place names extracted from different sources have various formats and may contain typographical errors, omissions, or unclear language.
+There may also be ambiguity about whether a word represents a place name and whether different place names represent the same location.
 It is useful to have a way to identify the precise location of a place name.